 - GEER LINEAGE IV : Peter Franklin Marion Geer Family of New York and Early Co., Georgia on RootsWeb

 - GEER LINEAGE V : Jesse M. Geers Family of Virginia and Madison Co., Illinois on RootsWeb

 - GEER LINEAGE VI : John L. Geer Family of Davis & Hopkins Co., Texas on RootsWeb

 - GEER LINEAGE VII : Thomas M. Geer Family of Tennessee on RootsWeb

-- GEER LINEAGE VIII : John Leonard Geer Family of Bavaria, Germany on RootsWeb
+- GEER LINEAGE VIII : John Leonard Geer Family of Bavaria, Germany and Union Co., Ohio on RootsWeb

 - GEER LINEAGE IX : John B. Geer Family of New York, Indiana & Kansas on RootsWeb